All Episodes

 But what right do we have to impose choice on people?

-We protect ourselves by siphoning off support for Al Qaeda.
+We protect ourselves by siphoning off support for Al-Qaeda.

-It's happening even in in places like Jordan that are now seeing the insurgents in Iraq for what they really are.
+It's happening even in places like Jordan that are now seeing the insurgents in Iraq for what they really are.

 That's true.

-And turning, you know, turning away from their support.
+And turning away from their support.

 Nonsense.